Third World Happy

 Third World Happy is a 2010 Philippine drama film directed by EJ Salcedo and starring Sam Milby and Jodi Sta.
 Maria as former partners.
 The film debuted 11 November 2010 at the Cinema One Originals Digital Film Festival, and had theatrical release across the Philippines on May 25, 2011.

 Plot

 Wesley (Sam Milby) was a Fil-Am and a naturalized citizen when he left Philippines 12 years earlier.
 In America, he aspired to become a painter, and revealed that his parents died before he left the country to finish his dreams, he became a Fulbright scholar to achieve it.
-Years later, he received a phone call that his loved one died and he was required to visit the wake.
+Years later, he received a phone call that his loved one had died and he was required to visit the wake.
 There he met his ex-girlfriend (Jodi Sta.
-Maria), his friends, his aunt and his own older brother will be his guide to give him a shining light and give him the courage to look at the coffin and say his last goodbyes.
-It is revealed that his Kuya Danny was the dead one after all.
+Maria), his friends, his aunt and his own older brother, who will be his guide to give him a shining light and give him the courage to look at the coffin and say his last goodbyes.
+It is revealed that his Kuya Danny was the dead one after all, he has a kid with his ex-girlfriend which she declined to introduce to him.